shortcircuitaudio/loopy-docs/README.md

 This page is a collection of documents that can help you build your own looper.

+##  FAQ

+### Where can I find a PCB?

-If you need a PCB, get in touch: I will try to have spares from time to time.
+Please contact me if you need a PCB: I will try to have spares available as long as there is demand for it.

+### Why no display?

+Rectangular holes (of good quality) are generally quite hard to make unless you have specialised tools, so I have put more effort on dislaying the status using LEDs, which only require round holes.